mgmarques/CSharp/README.md

 ### Level 8: Developing and containerizing microservices with Docker ###
 * **NET-Core-Web-API-Docker**: Create a dockerized ASP.NET API application.
-* Create a dockerized ASP.NET MVC application.
+* **BooksMvcClient**: Create a dockerized ASP.NET MVC application.
 * **ComposeExercise**: Implement docker compose

 ### Level 9: Final project ###
 #### Project Idea: ####

 An e-commerce platform, product listings, and order management.
+* **GameShopping**: Complete functional solution success locally runniog.
+* **GameShoopingOnContainers**: Verion that runs successfully and healthily all containers and all are accessible by their URLs.
+It still has an issue is on the Web application, where the connection is refused by Ocelot when trying to retrieve the list of products that do not require authorization.

 #### Project Requirements: ####